Mix Design Fundamentals

 Any particular mix design is specific to the material with which it was designed.
 In other words, a mix design is unique to its asphalt binder grade and aggregate source.
 Therefore a mix design produced from a sand and gravel pit in Ellensburg may not be appropriate for HMA produced using aggregate from a Granite Falls quarry.
 This does not, however, imply that either aggregate source is better; they are just different.
 Depending upon the specifying agency/owner, mix design requirements can vary.
 The typical specifications and procedures are listed below by agency/owner:

-• WSDOT.
+- WSDOT.
 The contractor develops a mix design in accordance with WSDOT Standard Operating Procedure 732 (this is the Superpave method of mix design) and meeting the requirements of the contract specifications.
-WSDOT approves the mix design for one calendar year (time limit can be extended if the contractor submits a letter that the aggregate and asphalt sources have not changed).
+WSDOT approves the mix design for up to 24 months.